Tien Shinhan

-Tien Shinhan (Tenshinhan), known as Tenshinhan in Japanese media and Viz Media's release of the manga, is a fictional character in the Dragon Ball franchise created by Akira Toriyama.
+Tien Shinhan (天津飯, Tenshinhan), known as Tenshinhan in Japanese media and Viz Media's release of the manga, is a fictional character in the Dragon Ball franchise created by Akira Toriyama.
 He made his appearance in chapter #113 "The 22nd Tenkaichi Budōkai", first published in Weekly Shōnen Jump magazine on February 24, 1987, entering the World Martial Arts Tournament to defeat Son Goku and his fellow-students.
 However, he later teams up with them to defeat King Piccolo, accompanied by his best friend Chiaotzu.
 Tien becomes Goku's rival for a period and is notable for being the first person in the series to fly using Bukū-jutsu (舞空術) and to use the Taiyōken (太陽拳) technique.

 The character of Tien has received praise from reviewers of manga and anime.
 They praised his quest for redemption in the King Piccolo arc, and his fights have been celebrated as dramatic, intense, and entertaining.
 Numerous pieces of merchandise have been released bearing his likeness, including action figures, key chains, and capsule toys.